-Increasing Heat Of India
+Increasing Heat Of Indian Weather

 Is India A Hot Country?

-Keeping that aside, the southern part of India has a dynamic coastal climate since it is surrounded by two of the world’s biggest oceans all around.
-The Bay of Bengal to the east and the famous Indian ocean to the south.
+For instance, Saudi Arabia and other Middle-Eastern countries also fall under a hot climate range, yet their skin tones are much lighter.
+Therefore, the idea that dark people invariably live in hot weather is not always true.
+Keeping that aside, the southern part of India has a dynamic coastal climate since it is surrounded by two of the world’s largest oceans all around.
+The Bay of Bengal to the east and the famous Indian Ocean to the south.

-In other words in these regions, you would experience a warmer summer and a very pleasant winter.
+In other words, in these regions, you would experience a warmer summer and a very pleasant winter.
 To your surprise, winter often requires a blanket at night.
-Anyhow, the hotness you feel is because of the high humidity of those regions with exception of Hyderabad, as the amount of humidity here is much lower than in other neighboring states.
+Anyhow, the hotness you feel is because of the high humidity of those regions, with the exception of Hyderabad, as the amount of humidity here is much lower than in other neighboring states.
 So if we conclude, the Indian climate as a whole is not unified.
 Generalizing its weather as hot wouldn’t be right.

 Is India The Hottest Country In The World?